rktjmp/paperplanes.nvim/README.md

 })
 ```

-- `register` - any valid register name or false
+- `register` - Any valid register name (`+`, `a`) or `false` to disable.
-- `provider` - See provider list.
+- `provider` - See supported provider below.
-- `provider_options` - passed to selected provider, see list of providers below for accepted options
+- `provider_options` - Options passed to the configured provider.
+See list of providers for accepted options.
-- `notifier` - any function that accepts a string, should show that string in some way.
+- `notifier` - Any function that accepts a string for display.
+Defaults to vim.notify or print.
-- `save_history` - record actions to history log when true
+- `save_history` - Record actions to log file when `true`.

-**Commands**
+## Commands

+**Basic usage**

+The `:PP` command posts the current buffer or visual selection to the configured
+pastebin provider.
+It also supports additional actions like updating or
+deleting pastes, depending on provider capabilities.

-Create a paste of the current buffer, to the configured provider.
+Create a paste of the entire current buffer:

 ```vim
 :PP
 ```

-Create a paste of the current selection, to the configured provider.
-(Available
+Create a paste of the current visual selection:
-by selecting some text in visual mode and pressing `:`.)

 ```vim
 :'<,'>PP
 ```

-The `PP` command supports more complex usage, where you may specify the
-provider, action and action arguments on the command line.
+(Select text in visual mode `v`/`V` and press `:` to enter this form.)

+**Advanced Usage**

 ```vim
 :PP [@<provider>] [action] [key=value ...]